crudwellstrawberryfayre/strawberryfayreweb/index.md

 bigimg: /img/strawberries.jpg
 ---

+# It's a wedding a-fayre!

+This year we have a wedding theme to celebrate the royal wedding of the Duke and Duchess of Sussex.

 # About

 The Crudwell Strawberry Fayre is an event to bring the whole community together.
 People of all ages descend on the village green to enjoy wonderful juicy strawberries.